WeatherLab/fsodoc/source/general/events.rst

 Event Points
 ============

-The following is a list of available event points within the CodeIgniter core code:
+The following is a list of available event points within the FSO core code:

 * **pre_system** Called very early during system execution.
 Only the benchmark and events class have been loaded at this point.
 No routing or other processes have happened.
 * **post_controller_constructor** Called immediately after your controller is instantiated, but prior to any method calls happening.